 Please click here to read through our plans for the safe return of 6v6 outdoor volleyball.
 This plan, which covers single matches and miniature tournaments, details measures that should be taken by players, clubs, officials, volunteers, coaches and event organisers before, during and after all outdoor volleyball activity.

 We are still working hard on our plans for the return of sitting volleyball and hope to to have some positive news to share soon.

 As thing stand, only outdoors sitting volleyball training on grass and sand can take place.
-People from different households may meet in groups of up to six people but only sitting volleyball training – ensuring social distancing is followed – can take place.
+Depending on local restrictions, people from different households may be able to meet in groups of up to six people but if they do only sitting volleyball training – ensuring social distancing is followed – can take place.
 Please ensure you regularly santitise your hands if you do take part in training.

 Risk assessment templates

-Organisers of volleyball activity (whether that be clubs, event organisers, coaches or other groups or individuals) must undertake a risk assessment prior to carrying out their activity.
+Organisers of volleyball activity (whether that be clubs, event organisers or coaches) must undertake a risk assessment prior to carrying out the activity.

 As part of this risk assessment, organisers should consider the mandatory and recommended actions from the sport specific action plans (available above for each sport) and detail those which are proportionate to the event or activity that is being undertaken.

 Template risk assessments for indoor, beach and outdoor volleyball have been included below as guides.
 These are editable to allow the risk assessor to take into account specific factors such as location, venue, weather, or even the age of the participants, which may require further detail.
 Click below to download.